 When new members are proposed by the GSG, these are invited to participate and a letter of endorsement is required.

-The membership requires the endorsement of the PR of the home country, or the senior management of their organization, for those expert who are not associated with a National Hydro-Meteorological Organizations.
+GCW membership requires the endorsement of the PR of the home country.
+The PR endorses the expert for participation in GCW, not for participation in a specific GCW Working Group, team, or activity.
+For experts working for organizations other than a National Hydro-Meteorological Service, the endorsement of the senior management of their organization will be sufficient, and the notification of the country’s PR is strongly encouraged.

 It was noted that many experts would come from organizations already partnering with GCW.

-6.1.2.2 H Landuit recommended that GCW brings in young scientists, e.g. Junior officers, members, through the Early Career Scientist stream, who could undertake a significant part of the development work under the guidance of experienced experts.
+6.1.2.2 H Lantuit recommended that GCW brings in young scientists, as members and junior officers, through the Early Career Scientist stream, who could undertake a significant part of the development work under the guidance of experienced experts.
 This would address the need for progress, mitigating the over commitment of experts.
 The reward for young scientists; mentoring, attendance of meetings.
-One option for advertising is posting on Cryolist http://cryolist.org/about.html
+One option for advertising is to post a broad invitation on CRYOLIST (http://cryolist.org/about.html).

 6.1.2.2 T Thorsteinsson indicated the Islandic Meteorological Organization will seek the engagement of a student to contribute to the development of the GCW Best practices Guide, the section on Glaciers.